Southgate–Lewis House: Location

-National Register of Historic Places
+Architecture

 The National Register of Historic Places describes the architectural style as "High Victorian" Gothic Revival.
-The house has projecting eaves and gables and a prominent front bay with a denticulated cornice.
-The siding and trim are unusually ornate and varied.
-A continuous band of vertical siding at the base of the structure is capped with a horizontal band at the window sill.
+The house features projecting eaves and gables as well as a prominent front bay window with a denticulated cornice.
+A continuous band of vertical siding at the base of the structure is capped with a horizontal band at the windowsill.
 Drop siding occurs up to the sills of the second-story windows, above which multiple rows of fish-scale and rectangular shingles alternate.
-Ornamental bargeboard trim with brackets is located at the eave line, and the roof is wood shingle.
-Two brick chimneys rise far above the cedar shake roof.
-A dormer on the west elevation has diagonal support brackets for the overhang and crossed bargeboard trim.
-There are 22 double-hung windows.
+Ornamental bargeboard trim with brackets is located at the eave line, and the roof is made of cedar shakes with two brick chimneys.
+The dormer on the west elevation has diagonal support brackets for the overhang and crossed bargeboard trim.
+There are double-hung windows.